BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Saturday night’s alright for fighting distraction.**

+If I’m not going out anywhere, I always think that Saturday night is a good time to catch up on films and other long form entertainment.
+The trouble is even here I find that distraction can make an evening considerably sub optimal.
+I think I spend nearly half my Saturday night nights when I’m free Idly surfing YouTube for something interesting to watch.

+It’s time this ended.

+So last night, I decided well in advance what I was going to watch.
+I also decided that I was going to write a review of it.

+This definitely had the desired effect.
+I had chosen to watch an opera.
+I hadn’t checked in advance how long it was.
+At three hours, it was a bit too much to swallow in one hit.
+But when I looked it turned out to have three acts.
+So that was lucky.
+I was able to settle on just the first act.

+Knowing I was planning to write about it, I focused much more intently than I might otherwise have done.
+I got my review written.
+All in all, I’m very pleased with the night. and as a bonus, I have two further nights planned.
+I think the key was knowing in advance what I wanted to do.

 #### **A tongue twister shows the benefits of calmness.**

 A couple of family members are beginning to struggle with their hearing.
 I tend to speak rather quickly, and so I am having to practice speaking more slowly.
 This is also helpful when using speech to text.
 Clearer diction also helps.
 So to that end, I thought it might be useful to practice some tongue twisters to improve my tongue muscles a bit.